DevExpress-Examples/xaf-how-to-execute-actions-in-code/Readme.md

 `myParametrizedAction.DoExecute("test value");`

-Mind the `ParametrizedAction.ValueType`.
-Here, a string is used as an example.
+Make sure that the parameter type matches `ParametrizedAction.ValueType`.
+A string is used in this example.

 ### SingleChoiceAction

 `mySingleChoiceAction.DoExecute(mySingleChoiceAction.Items[0]);`

-Mind the `SingleChoiceAction.Items` structure.
-Here, the first item is used as an example.
+Make sure the pass a parameter that's a valid item from `SingleChoiceAction.Items`.
+This example passes the first item in the collection.

 ### PopupWindowShowAction (Display a Dialog Window)